NeuroanatomyAndConnectivity/DirectionalityIndicator/README.md

 # -> Use this command everytime you do a git pull.
 # -> CMake will complain about missing depenencies.
 $ cmake ../src
-# -> CMake does not find Qt5 on your system?
+# -> CMake does not find Qt5 although you have it installed?
 Help Cmake to find it by defining the QTDIR variable:
 $ DI_QTDIR=/path/to/Qt cmake ../src
+# -> You want to force CMake to use Qt4?
+$ cmake -DDI_FORCE_QT4=ON ../src
 # Build using make
 $ make
 # Run the software